AhilJ/AngularQuiz/README.md

 * node server.js
 * open  a browser at http://localhost:3000
 * If you have any problem don't hesitate to contact me :)
-<h3>This was just a simple funny task is not intended for production puprose</h3>
+<h3>This was just a simple funny task is not intended for production</h3>